 Family law duty counsel lawyer Scott Hammond explains the crucial role duty counsel lawyers carry out in courtrooms across the country.
 Giving voice to unrepresented clients, lawyers like Scott make sure all parties are treated fairly and procedures are followed.

-Legal Aid Alberta provides affordable legal services in family law, domestic violence, child welfare, immigration, and youth and adult criminal defense.
+Legal Aid Alberta provides affordable legal services in family law, domestic violence, child welfare, immigration, and youth and adult criminal defence.

 Ask A Lawyer is broadcast the first Tuesday of every month on Edmonton’s Global Morning Show.